-The department has established a workable small size machine shop for the support of research and teaching laboratories, the departmental observatory, and student-faculty projects.
+The department has established a machine shop for the support of research and teaching laboratories, the departmental observatory, and student-faculty projects.
 The machine shop has a medium-size milling machine, a small lathe, a vertical band saw, and a vertical drill.

 Atomic Force Microscope Laboratory, HS-B31